Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 Signs of advanced cirrhosis may include:

-- Spider naevi – spider shaped capillaries on the skin
+- Spider nevi – spider shaped tiny blood vessels (capillaries) on the skin

 - Excessive bruising

-- Jaundice (yellow discolouration of skin and eyes)
+- Jaundice (yellow discoloration of skin and eyes)

 - Altered liver size